clone, __clone2, clone3 — create a child process

 placing a process into a version 2 cgroup apply.

-Among the possible use cases for CLONE_INTO_CGROUP
+Among the possible use cases for CLONE_INTO_CGROUP are the

 following: